python-control/python-control/doc/matlab.rst

    :no-inherited-members:
    :no-special-members:

-.. warning:: This module is not closely maintained and some functionality
+.. warning:: This module is not closely maintained and some
-             in main control package may not be be available via the MATLAB compatibility module.
+             functionality in the main python-control package may not be be available via the MATLAB compatibility module.

 Creating Linear Models
 ======================